Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

 The real world is no doubt quantum mechanical, and so the Heisenberg uncertainty principle is fundamental.
-But as we know, as one ``zooms out" to larger scales somehow an approximately Hamiltonian world effectively emerges (Bohr's correspondence principle and the quantum-to-classical transition).
-Hand in hand with the emergence of this effective Hamiltonian world I expect our classical uncertainty relation to gain traction.
+But as is known, as one ``zooms out'' to larger scales somehow an approximately Hamiltonian world effectively emerges (Bohr's correspondence principle and the quantum-to-classical transition).
+Hand in hand with the emergence of this effective Hamiltonian world I expect the classical uncertainty relation to gain traction.
 Figure~\ref{fig_classical_vs_quantum} illustrates how the classical and quantum relations then must coexist.
-For a tight enough trap and/or cold enough bath (below the dashed diagonal), the obstruction in~\eqref{eq_precPrecRel} is brought below $\hbar/2$ and becomes unreachable; the quantum obstruction acts like rock bottom.
-For less tight traps and/or less cold baths the obstruction in~\eqref{eq_precPrecRel} rises above $\hbar/2$ and begins to dominate.
-Taken together, one may expect to have in the real world an obstruction that interpolates between these two; something along the lines of
+For a tight enough trap and/or cold enough apparatus (below the dashed diagonal), the obstruction in~\eqref{eq_precPrecRel} is brought below $\hbar/2$ and becomes unreachable; the quantum obstruction acts like rock bottom.
+For less tight traps and/or warmer apparatuses the obstruction in~\eqref{eq_precPrecRel} rises above $\hbar/2$ and begins to dominate.
+Taken together, one may expect to have in the real world an obstruction that interpolates between these two regimes; something along the lines of

-it will take a detailed quantum calculation to work out the precise formula (see Section~\ref{sec_future} for a germ of how this might be done).
-To gain some perspective for the scales involved, note from Figure~\ref{fig_classical_vs_quantum} that, at room temperature, trap frequencies any lower than about $12$THz (corresponding to light wave-lengths $\gtrsim25\mu$m) are already enough to put us in the classical regime.
+It will require a quantum calculation to work out the precise formula, by taking into account the probe's finite temperature and confinement in models of quantum measurement.\footnote{In this context, ``thermal'' would be a better adjective than ``classical'' for the present uncertainty relation.} To gain some perspective for the scales involved, note from Figure~\ref{fig_classical_vs_quantum} that, at room temperature, trap frequencies any lower than about $12$THz are already enough to put one in the classical regime.
 At the same time, even for the highest temperatures and lowest frequencies shown in the top-left of Figure~\ref{fig_classical_vs_quantum}, the classical obstruction hardly becomes larger than $\sim10^{-17}$J$\cdot$s; an extremely small quantity by macroscopic standards.
 And yet, even in more moderate regimes towards the center of Figure~\ref{fig_classical_vs_quantum}, the classical obstruction may be relevant in the contexts of precision measurement, nanoengineering and molecular machines.